 How about you?
 Do you prefer backing up your iPhone using iCloud or iPhone?
 Why?
 Let us know your thoughts and suggestions by leaving your comments below.

 DM Pascual is an experienced web content writer and SEO specialist.
-Her fields of expertise include: Law, Technology, and Popular Culture, among others.
-Check out her works on www.legal-scrutiny.com.
+His fields of expertise include: Law, Technology, and Popular Culture, among others.
+Check out his works on www.legal-scrutiny.com.